allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 - The oldest unacknowledged message in the snapshot exceeds the message retention duration of 7 days.

 For example, consider a subscription whose oldest "unacked" message is 3 days old.
 If a snapshot is created from this subscription, the snapshot -- which will always capture this 3-day-old backlog as long as the snapshot exists -- will expire in 4 days.

+# Delivery Expectations

+## Are messages always delivered once?

+By default, Google Cloud Pub/Sub guarantees messages delivered at least once, **meaning that a message may be delivered multiple times to a subscriber, but it will not be lost**.

+## Can I configure exactly once delivery?

+First let's define a duplicate message delivery - it's when a message is resent after a successful acknowledgment or before acknowledgment deadline expiration (while the message is outstanding).

+Pub/Sub supports exactly-once delivery, within a cloud region, based on a Pub/Sub's defined unique message ID - which is assigned by the server when the message is published and guaranteed to be unique within the topic.

+This is a subscription level option, and when enabled no redelivery occurs while the message is outstanding or once the message has been successfully acknowledged. **Notice that, if an acknowledgment deadline expires, a redelivery might naturally happen and in this case they are considered valid.**

+## Can I enable exactly-once delivery for push subscriptions?

+No, only the pull subscription type supports exactly-once delivery.
+While push subscriptions support at-least-once delivery, exactly-once delivery is not supported.

+In general, accommodating more-than-once delivery requires your subscriber to be idempotent when processing messages.
+If your existing subscribers are unable to operate in an idempotent way, then you can incorporate Dataflow to deduplicate messages.

+If your subscribers see a high rate of duplicate messages, this can indicate that they are not properly acknowledging messages, or that your acknowledgment deadline is too short.

 * [ChatGPT][1]
 * [Cloud Pub/Sub][2]